WFCJ

 WFCJ (93.7 FM "93.7 The Light") is a radio station licensed to Miamisburg, Ohio, serving the Dayton metropolitan area.
 Owned by Strong Tower Christian Media, it broadcasts a Christian talk and teaching radio format.
 The station is funded by both advertising and listener donations.
 Some of the national religious leaders heard on WFCJ include Charles Stanley, David Jeremiah, Chuck Swindoll, Jim Daly and Rick Warren.
 Strong Tower Christian Media operates two 50,000 watt Christian radio stations in Ohio.
 WFCJ and 100.7 WEEC in Springfield serve the cities of Dayton, Middletown, Cincinnati and parts of Northern Kentucky and eastern Indiana.

 WFCJ broadcasts in the HD Radio hybrid format.
-Its HD2 channel carries religious music branded as Worship!.
+It's HD2 channel carries a Christian Rock format branded as IRON FM.
 NOAA Weather Radio station WXJ46 also transmits from the WFCJ tower.
 WFCJ's studios and offices are off Home Avenue (U.S. Route 68) in Xenia, Ohio, and the transmitter is off Manning Road in Miamisburg.